Viktoriada26/WikiArt-/README.md

 For this part you will need to run encodertraining.py and clustering.py.
 1. In order to create the AutoEncoder I created a new class in wikiart.py which is a nn.Module which includes the encoder and the decoder.
 The encoder consists of three convolutional layers for feature extraction, every layer is followed by a ReLU and the output is flattened into a 1D vector.
 The decoder expands the latent representation back to a vector and then there are three deconvolutional layers that reconstruct the image.
-2. For the second part of this task
+2. For the second part of this task, after training the encoder in order to extract the latent feature, I use KMeans in order to cluster the features and TSNE for reducing the dimension to 2D.
+Finally, it creates a scatter plot where there is different color for each cluster and maps each cluster to the art styles it includes.
+Below there is the plotting of clusters where we can observe that art styles that share similar features are closer.